hyperledger-labs/minifabric/docs/JoinChannelAndWorkWithChaincode.md

-# Join new org to the channel and install chaincode already running on other existing organizations
+# Join new org to a channel and install,approve,commit chaincode for new organization

 This document describe the fully process how to do the following:

-Add a new organization into existing fabric network Join peers from the new organization to the existing channel Install chaincode running on the existing peers onto new peers Approve and commit the chaincode
+1. Add a new organization into existing fabric network
+2. Join peers from the new organization to the existing channel
+3. Install chaincode running on the existing peers onto new peers
+4. Approve and commit the chaincode
-Verify endorsement and chaincode containers
+5. Verify endorsement and chaincode containers

-This doc will describe the steps you need to take to accomplish the above tasks.
 Assume that you have two working directories, `mysite0` and `mysite1` under your root directory.
 Each working directory will represent a site which may include one or multiple orgs and peers, the two working directory can very well be on differnt servers, in that case, you will need to have other means such as `scp` to transfer necessary files between servers.
-Here are example of the two spec.yaml files
+Here are the two spec.yaml files

 ```
 cat ~/mysite0/spec.yaml